patriotnewsactivism/lexsim-ai-trial-prep/README.md

 4. The AI will respond in character, adapting to your questioning strategy
 5. Review credibility scores and adjust your approach

-### Live Trial Simulation
+### Live Trial Simulation (Voice)

+1. **Prerequisites**: Working microphone, Chrome/Edge browser, quiet environment
-1. Navigate to **Trial Simulator**
+2. Navigate to **Trial Simulator**
-2. Select a case and trial phase (e.g., Cross-Examination)
+3. Select a case and trial phase (e.g., Cross-Examination)
-3. Choose difficulty mode (Learn, Practice, or Trial)
+4. Choose difficulty mode:
-4. Click **Start Session** and allow microphone access
-5. Speak naturally - the AI will respond with voice and handle objections in real-time
+   - **Learn** - Best for first-time users, provides full scripts
+   - **Practice** - Balanced difficulty with helpful feedback
+   - **Trial** - Realistic and challenging, no hand-holding
+5. Click **"Enter Courtroom"** then **"Start"**
+6. Allow microphone access when prompted
+7. **Speak naturally** - the AI will:
+   - Transcribe your words in real-time
+   - Respond with natural voice (not robotic)
+   - Interrupt with objections when appropriate
-6. Review coaching feedback to improve your technique
+   - Provide live coaching feedback
+8. Watch for objection alerts and respond appropriately
+9. Review coaching panel for tips and suggested responses

+**💡 Tip**: Start with **Learn mode** in **Cross Examination** to get comfortable!

+**⚠️ Important**: HTTPS or localhost required for microphone access.
+The Live API uses significant bandwidth and API tokens.

 ### Getting Strategic Insights